Category: Employment Litigation

 It seems surprising in an era where people are living longer, healthier lives and working well into their late sixties and seventies that age discrimination would remain a problem, especially for 40 year olds.
 But, it is.
 In Los Angeles, the Enterprise Rent-A-Car company has come to a compromise and settled an age discrimination…

 Some people across California, including business owners and individuals alike, may have read our blog post at the beginning of the year in which we talked about pregnancy discrimination in the workplace.
-For those who did not read the post, we discussed what pregnancy discrimination is and touched on the fact that employers who fail to…
+We discussed what pregnancy discrimination is and touched on the fact that employers who fail to follow state and federal employment laws could…

 Employers in California are bound by a series of state and federal laws that dictate the treatment of employees.
 Everything from the questions that can be asked on a job application to grounds for termination, if an employer isn’t careful, they could find themselves breaking the law and facing consequences as a result.
 Using the…